Crownsville, Maryland

 Crownsville is a census-designated place (CDP) in Anne Arundel County, Maryland, United States.
 The population was 1,757 at the 2010 census.
+Formally, it is part of the Baltimore Metropolitan Area.
 It hosts the Anne Arundel County Fair each September, as well as the annual Maryland Renaissance Festival for several summer weekends.
 A state psychiatric hospital was formerly in Crownsville.
 The area offers waterfront scenery and easy access to urban metropolitan areas and culture.

 Geography

 Crownsville is located at (39.024149, −76.598295), 7 mi northwest of Annapolis, the state capital.
 Maryland Route 178 (Generals Highway) runs through the center of the CDP, and Interstate 97 forms the southwestern edge of the CDP, with access from the north via Exit 5.

 According to the United States Census Bureau, the CDP has a total area of 13.2 km2, all land.
-However, waterfront communities such as Arden On The Severn and Herald Harbor have Crownsville addresses.
+However, waterfront communities such as Arden on the Severn and Herald Harbor have Crownsville addresses.